kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(7\) Detailed arrangements for maintenance, flight inspection, and servicing, stating the frequency of servicing.

-\(8\) Keeping of station logs and other technical reports, and the submission of reports required by §171.213.
+\(8\) Keeping of station logs and other technical reports, and the submission of reports required by [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.213   Reports.|§171.213]].

 \(9\) Monitoring of the facility, at least once each half hour, to assure continuous operation.